 You already know that personalized marketing is one of the most effective ways to reach your consumers.
 You may even be a master at designing individualized content.
-But, if that content isn’t reaching the right people, at the right time, you could be missing out.
-When you want to take your one-on-one marketing to the next level, promote your brand, and drive revenue to your business with addressable geofencing advertising.
+But if that content isn’t reaching the right people, at the right time, you could be missing out.
+Take your one-on-one marketing to the next level, promote your brand, and drive revenue to your business with addressable geofencing advertising.

 In this article, we will cover: